Tf2 toxin: Structure

 The nucleotide sequence that codes for Tf2 consists of 255 nucleotides.
-Tf2 is a relatively large toxin composed of 64 amino acid residues, stabilized by disulfide crosslinks.
+Tf2 is a relatively large toxin, which is stabilized by disulfide crosslinks.
 It is composed of 64 amino acid residues: MKRFLLFISILMMIGTIVVGKEGYAMDHEGCKFSCFIRPSGFCDGYCKTHLKASSGYCAWPACYCYGVPSNIKVWDYATNKCGK.
-The structural characteristics of the β-scorpion toxins allow it to affect the sodium channels.
+The structural characteristics of the β-scorpion toxins allow it to affect sodium channels.
 Like some other toxins originating from the Tityus genus, Tf2 contains a cluster of aromatic residues formed by Y4, Y37, Y44, Y46, W40 and W55, and these determine its function on the nervous system.

-Tf2 possesses a positive electrostatic potential at position 1 (K1), it possesses a negative electrostatic potential at position 2 (E2), and a positively charged group at position 12 (K12)..
+Tf2 possesses a positive electrostatic potential at position 1 (K1), a negative electrostatic potential at position 2 (E2), and a positively charged group at position 12 (K12)..
 The positive charges at position 1 and 12 and the negative charge at position 2 determine the function of the toxin on voltage gated sodium channels.
 In a three-dimensional model, the negative residue is central and surrounded by an aromatic core creating a specific binding interface.